kusamanetwork/userguide/docs/try/validate.md

 - **Stash account** - Select your Stash account.
 In this example, we will bond 100 milliKSMs - make sure that your Stash account contains _at least_ this much.
 You can, of course, stake more than this.
 - **Controller account** - Select the Controller account created earlier.
 This account will also need a small amount of KSM in order to start and stop validating.
 - **Value bonded** - How much KSM from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the KSM in that account.
 Also note that you can always bond _more_ KSM later.
-However, _withdrawing_ any bonded amount requires the bonding duration period to be over (For Kusama, 28 days).
+However, _withdrawing_ any bonded amount requires that you wait for an unbonding period (for Kusama, 28 days).
 - **Payment destination** - The account where the rewards from validating are sent.
 More info [here](https://wiki.polkadot.network/en/latest/polkadot/learn/staking/#reward-distribution).

 Once everything is filled in properly, click `Bond` and sign the transaction (with your Stash account).